tleonardi/bedparse/README.md

 #### Usage

 ```
-> bedparse join --help
+> bedparse filter -h
-usage: bedparse join [-h] --annotation ANNOTATION [--column COLUMN]
+usage: bedparse filter [-h] --annotation ANNOTATION [--column COLUMN]
-                     [--separator SEPARATOR] [--empty EMPTY] [--noUnmatched]
                        [bedfile]

-Adds the content of an annotation file to a BED file as extra columns.
-The two
-files are joined by matching the BED Name field (column 4) with a user-
+Filters a BED file based on an annotation.
+BED entries with a name (i.e. col4)
-specified field of the annotation file.
+that appears in the specified column of the annotation are printed to stdout.
+For efficiency reasons this command doesn't perform BED validation.

 positional arguments:
   bedfile               Path to the BED file.